taufik-nurrohman/y-a-m-l/README.md

         }
         // Trim variable from `{{` and `}}`
         $variable = trim(substr($variable, 2, -2));
-        // Get the variable value if available, otherwise default to `null`
+        // Get the variable value if available, default to `null`
         $variable = $variables[$variable] ?? null;
         // Return the variable value as YAML string return to_yaml($variable);